wsouto/electrs-docker/README.md

 # electrs-docker

-## A Dockerfile to build from the source code and a docker-compose.yml to run Electrs
+## A Dockerfile to Build from the Source

-_This image is intended to connect to a local Bitcoin node, but you can use the file `config.toml` to authenticate in a remote node, just copy it to `HOST_ELECTRS_DIR` and set the node credentials._
+_This image is intended to connect to a local Bitcoin node, but you can use the file `config.toml` to authenticate in a remote node, just copy it to `HOST_ELECTRS_DIR` (see env.example file) and set the bitcoin node credentials._

 **References:**